With my writing, I hope to educate and inspire in order to make a positive impact on others.

 4. Students "hijack lesson"—The lesson doesn't go where you want it to.

 When teaching English as a foreign language, you can always count on students hijacking a lesson.
 To some extent, this can be a good thing.
-It shows that students interest, and as long as they are participating and conversing in English, it is a productive experience.
-However, if the lesson strays too far off topic, in a direction you don't want it to go, it's important to correct the problem by diverting the conversation.
+It shows the students' interest, and as long as they are participating and conversing in English, it is a productive experience.
+However, if the lesson strays too far off-topic, in a direction you don't want it to go, it's important to correct the problem by diverting the conversation.

 5. Personalities clash.

 Not everyone in an ESL classroom will become the best of friends.
 If drama arises between certain students, the easiest solution is to separate them from one another.
 If the tension persists, switching a student to another classroom may be your only option.

 6. Students are unclear about what to do, or do the wrong thing.